harimanasa/Name-Matching-Algorithm/README.md

         assertEqual(false, nameMatch(knownAliases, nameBuild("Mark Michael Cassandra")), "error 105.5");

 Problem courtesy: This question was originally given to me by someone else.
 I was happy I encountered such a problem so this is my own version of it.
 I don't have the original version.
-As a software engineer, I believe we should solve every algorithm that we coe across because problems are repititive.
+As a software engineer, I believe we should solve every algorithm that we coe across because problems are repetitive.